Andrei481/LanguageAssistantApp/README.md

 # Language Assistant

-Learn new languages with Augmented Reality!
+Learn new languages with AI!

 ### Team A²: